NA PRRS Symposium

 Travel fellowships are provided to aid graduate students and postdoctoral fellows in presenting their experimental results at the symposium.

-The awarded funds are determined by the NA PRRSS Travel Fellowship Awards Selection Committee and are given in the form of a reimbursement check (or wire transfer for international recipients) for allowable expenses up to the award amount.
-Awardees will be notified by October 1, 2023.
+The awarded funds are determined by the NA PRRSS Travel Fellowship Awards Selection Committee.
+Awardees will be notified by October 1, 2024.

 Travel Fellowship Information and Instructions